User25514/Santi-Logger/ToS.md

 ## 4. Use of the Service
 You may utilise VRCat solely for legitimate moderation and group management purposes in compliance with these Terms and all applicable laws.
 Any unauthorised use is strictly prohibited.
 Unauthorised use includes but is not limited to, any use that violates Discord’s or VRChat’s terms of service.
+Users may opt into account linking between Discord and VRChat accounts for age-restricted access features.
+Group owners may configure role or access conditions based on this verified link, but are solely responsible for enforcing local rules or platform content restrictions.

 ## 5. User Content and Limited License
 Users retain ownership of all content they submit or that is processed through VRCat.
 By using the bot, you grant the developer a limited, non-exclusive, revocable license to process your content solely for: